rubocode/vision-lk/background/mindsets/introduction/index.md

 > That is the journey.
 > **Ruchira Bomiriya**

+It is useful to understand the following concepts when comparing the different historical mindsets under consideration.
+They tackle these notions differently.

 * [Nature and the Universe](nature-and-the-universe)
 * [Cause and Effect](cause-and-effect)
 * [Free Will](free-will)